dpwiz/kowainik-org/style-guide.md

 ### Strictness

-With package-enabled [StrictData] constructorss have their fields strict by default.
+With package-enabled [StrictData] constructors have their fields strict by default.

 This helps to avoid space leaks and gives you an error instead of a warning in case you forget to initialize some fields.